fabsMuratore/sim2realAI.github.io/_posts/2019-02-28-Quantifying-Transferability.markdown

 ---
 layout: post
-title: "Quantifying the Transferability of Control Policies Learned Using Domain Randomization"
+title: "Quantifying the Transferability of Sim-2-Real Control Policies"
 date: 2019-02-21 12:00:00 +0100
 description: On the simulation optimization bias and the optimality gap in the context of reinforcement learning # Add post description (optional)
 img:  # Add image post (optional)